chickenboot/chickenboot.github.com/_posts/2013-05-22-zurb-foundation-with-nanoc-part-3.md

 > The `Rendering` helper lets us use view partials, which allows us to nest layouts (this’ll let us built sub-layouts for posts)

-> The `LinkTo` helper lets us construct URLs for other items (we’ll use this in our index item to link to multiple posts)
+> The `LinkTo` helper lets us construct URLs for other items

+`LinkTo` and `Rendering` include helpers that will be familiar to a Rails developer - `link_to` and `render` are frequently used in Rails views.

 ### Markdown

-We also need to add a bit more configuration.
-The plan for the blog is to allow any of the team to write their own posts, which means writing in html or haml would be a bit of an ask for the non-technically-minded members (and would also still be a pain for the rest of us!).
-That's why someone invented the "lightweight markup language" (or "clever text-to-html converter" as I prefer), and pretty much the de-facto standard language is [Markdown](http://daringfireball.net/projects/markdown/), so let's add support for that.
+We still need to add a bit more configuration.
+The plan for the blog is to allow any of the team to write their own posts&#151;writing in html or haml would be a bit of an ask for the non-technically-minded members (and would still be a pain for the rest of us!).
+That's why someone invented the *"lightweight markup language"* (or "clever text-to-html converter" as I prefer), and pretty much the de-facto language is [Markdown](http://daringfireball.net/projects/markdown/), so let's add support for that.

 First we add the [kramdown](http://kramdown.rubyforge.org/) gem, which is a library that does the conversion: